vzaigrin/VNXTools/README.md

 # NarTools
 A set of tools for nar files (data files from EMC CLARiiON/VNX) written on Python.

+Both scripts call standard naviseccli utility, but prepare data for that call.

 ### NarMerge

 Merges all nar files in the current directory.